VladTertishniy/Fin-tech-application-core/README.md

 ## Features
 This service based on Spring Boot 2.7.4 and java 17.
-Use Feign Client for integration with other services, AWS RDS as DB, Hibernate as ORM, Lombok annotations, Mapstruct for entity mapping
+Use Feign Client for integration with other services, AWS RDS as DB, Hibernate as ORM, Lombok annotations, Mapstruct for entity mapping and eureka

 ## Requirements